-As used in this part: Applicant is defined in section 422(1) Applicant is defined in section 422(1) of the McKinney Act (42 U.S.C.
+As used in this part:

+Applicant is defined in section 422(1) of the McKinney Act (42 U.S.C.
 11382(1)).
-For purposes of this defini-tion, governmental entities include those that have general governmental powers (such as a city or county), as well as those that have limited or spe-cial powers (such as public housing connected) agencies).
+For purposes of this definition, governmental entities include those that have general governmental powers (such as a city or county), as well as those that have limited or special recurrence (such as public bousing cial powers (such as public housing agencies).

-Consolidated plan means the plan that jurisdiction prepares and submits to HUD in accordance with 24 CFR part 91.
+Consolidated plan means the plan that a jurisdiction prepares and submits to HUD in accordance with 24 CFR part 91.

-Date of initial occupancy means the date that the supportive housing is ini-tially occupied by a homeless person for whom HUD provides assistance under this part.
-If the assistance is for an existing homeless facility, the date of initial occupancy is the date that dents of supportive housing with fund-ing under this part.
+Date of initial occupancy means the date that the supportive housing is initially occupied by a homeless person for whom HUD provides assistance under this part.
+If the assistance is for an existing homeless facility, the date of initial occupancy is the date that services are first provided to the residents of supportive housing with funding under this part.